-- The director of the Joint Doctoral Program at CSULB is Dr. Hamid Rahai.
-His telephone number is (562) 985-8032;email address is hamid.rahai@csulb.edu. - The CSULB Administrator is Kim Truesdelle.
+- The director of the Joint Doctoral Program at CSULB is Dr. Praveen Shankar.
+His telephone number is (562) 985-1518; email address is praveen.shankar@csulb.edu. - The CSULB Administrator is Kim Truesdelle.
 Her telephone number is (562) 985-8032; her email address is kim.truesdelle@csulb.edu.